mysteriumnetwork/documentation/content/developers/dvpntutorial.md

 ### Main App

-Our application is very simple and consists from few views components and api to work with Node Tequila API.
+Our application is very simple and consists of a few views components and API to work with Node Tequila API.

-Let's discuss proccess of interaction with Node and creating VPN tunnel with some exit node:
+Let's discuss the process of interaction with Node and creating VPN tunnel with some exit nodes:

-1. We need to create identity, which looks something like this `0x142362c0a179da288903f21adcba24686c01e654` and which is basically user id in Mysterium Network
+1. We need to create an identity, which looks something like this `0x142362c0a179da288903f21adcba24686c01e654` and which is basically user id in Mysterium Network
-2. To use identity we need to unlock it(with password) and register in the Registry service of Mysterium Network.
+2. To use identity we need to unlock it(with a password) and register in the Registry service of Mysterium Network.
-3. Get list of proposals using some filtration by country, connection type, price, speed, etc. Proposal is basically information about provider(exit node) which you able to connect.
+3. Get a list of proposals using some filtration by country, connection type, price, speed, etc. The proposal is information about the provider(exit node) to which you are able to connect.
 4. Connect to one of the providers and all traffic will be routed through him.
 5. Disconnect from the provider to stop route traffic through him.

-We will not be using any redux, mobx, etc. Instead we will store state in the `api.ts` to make app simpler.
+We will not be using any redux, mobx, etc. Instead, we will store state in the `api.ts` to make the app simpler.

 ```js
 let tequilapi = new TequilapiClientFactory(